Eugeny13/Superstore-Sales-/README.md

 2.Which regions and cities bring in the most sales?
 3.How are sales evolving month by month?
 4.Is there a correlation between discount and profit?

+Conclusion:

+“We analyzed the relationship between Discount and Profit and found that large discounts almost always lead to losses.
+The correlation matrix confirms this, showing a negative correlation between Discount and Profit.
+My recommendation would be to optimize the discount policy, to avoid decreasing profit margins.”